People lose money in the stock market for two reason

 The reason why people lose money in the stock market is twofold.
 Either they are unlucky, as the stock market is still a combination of skill and luck, or they do not have a disciplined approach to investing.
 It is that simple.

 You can make all the right decision and still lose money.
 You can make all the wrong decisions and make money in the stock market or in life.
 This is the way it is.
-Life is an interaction between the knowledge and probability.
+Life is an interaction between knowledge and probability.
 Many people who have made money in the stock market are lucky, not skilled.
 Skill comes into play when you have a system and perfect it.

 Prevent losses with systematic trading

 Compare the simple index model above with the approach most people take, that is buying and selling equities based on hunches or tips or a few hours of research.
 These people may do well, but it is like the player in Vegas that does well in the short-term.
-In the long-run the odds are against the investor for earning greater than normal returns.
+In the long-run, the odds are against the investor for earning greater than normal returns.

 How to earn greater than average returns in the stock market

 - Choose the best trading system – Compare various systematic approaches to investing over the long-term.
 Find one that achieves a significantly greater return.
 I like valuengine.com and MSN money top ten picks.
-These are tested and back tested to give you a better return than most of the high paid wizards of Wall Street with fancy degrees.
+These are tested and backtested to give you a better return than most of the high paid wizards of Wall Street with fancy degrees.
 Why reinvent the wheel?

-- Do live trades or use paper trades to get use to the system – Once you feel comfortable with trading with the system you chose, try to add a little finesse or your own creativity.
+- Do live trades or use paper trades to get used to the system – Once you feel comfortable with trading with the system you chose, try to add a little finesse or your own creativity.
 It could even be with paper trades at first.
 I once saw on an IQ test a proverb question.
 ‘If it is not broken do not fix it’.
 The question was what could happen if you try to fix something that is not broken.
 My people would say you would take something that is working and break it.
 I disagree.
 If you try to fix something that is not broken you could improve it.
 And on the IQ test that was the correct answer.
 Therefore, try to build off a tried and tested system to break new ground an improve it.

 - Use your own intelligence to invest creatively – To improve a tested trading system, maybe add leverage or one more layer of technical analysis.
 Narrow the universe of stocks to a reasonable level.
 Then analysis what could improve on this.
 This is the point where you should trust yourself.
 That is, once you have a winning team of stocks then you can try to create a new strategies book working with winners.